-Each summer, Year 10 students are invited to apply for the positions of Head Boy and Head Girl.
+Each summer, Year 10 students are invited to apply for the positions of Head Students.
 Following receipt of their formal, written applications, the students experience a selection process akin to a job interview, including a presentation to the whole school and a formal face-to-face panel interview.
 The successful candidates take on a significant role, becoming visible ambassadors for the school at both in-school events and local community events, such as the annual Hunstanton Remembrance Parade and Service where they lay the Smithdon High School wreath at the memorial on behalf of the school.

 The student council organised a whole school food bank donation.
 Pupils were asked to donate items of food that could be donated to the Hunstanton Food Bank during the Christmas period to help members of the local community.
 Members of the council delivered the items to the local Food Bank and were given a tour and explanation of how the Food Bank operates.
 The school donated nearly 350 items.

 There are plans for an Easter Egg donation event later this term.

 There is a group of students, selected based on their excellent behaviour, conduct and effort within school, to be our Student Leadership Team.
 Alongside the Head Students, the Student Leadership Team represent the school during awards evenings, open evenings, parents’ evenings, and tours of the school.
 These leaders are at the heart of all our events and are a true reflection of the Work Hard, Be Kind and Smile that runs through the student body.